mwelland/ENGPHYS_3NM4/_sources/index.md

 * Achieve higher order accuracy by
 * * approximating higher order derivatives.
 * * cancelling over and under prediction by averaging.

+AI is fast.
+Use your head before the computer or it will run away with you!
+Nondimensionalize
+Symmetries